nih-cfde/the-fair-cookbook/content/recipes/15/4/lincs.md

 ```

-With this we have already satisfied a C2M2 Level 0 instance, but ideally we'll go a step further to C2M2 Level 1 which has more annotations including information about Subjects and Biosamples, for more information refer to the [C2M2 Level documentation](https://cfde-published-documentation.readthedocs-hosted.com/en/latest/spec-and-docs/C2M2-usage-guides-and-technical-documents/000-INTRODUCTION/#c2m2-richness-levels).
+With this, we have already satisfied a C2M2 Level 0 instance, but ideally we'll go a step further to C2M2 Level 1 which has more annotations including information about Subjects and Biosamples, for more information refer to the [C2M2 Level documentation](https://cfde-published-documentation.readthedocs-hosted.com/en/latest/spec-and-docs/C2M2-usage-guides-and-technical-documents/000-INTRODUCTION/#c2m2-richness-levels).

 #### Step 3.3: Subjects & Biosamples

-The LINCS data associates Datasets with small molecules, cell lines, genes, proteins, antibodies among other experimental conditions, a dataset consists of a series of experiments likely carried out in high throughput with a goal of capturing gene expression in various contexts under various conditions (perturbed by small molecules, in different cell lines, etc..)
+The LINCS data associates Datasets with small molecules, cell lines, genes, proteins, antibodies, and other entities related to experimental conditions and readouts, a dataset consists of a series of experiments mostly carried out in high throughput with a goal of capturing changes in expression or other phenotypic changes that may be captured via images in various contexts under various conditions (for example, perturbed by small molecules in different cell lines).

 Due to the sheer number of experiments performed in high throughput, LINCS stores the whole set of experiments in a few files representing the data level (level of processing performed on the raw data).
-It might be possible to extract these files and produce massive amounts of biosamples, but this information is not currently directly available on the website for the very practical reason that having landing pages for each micro-experiment is cost-prohibitive and not too useful for the users of this data.
+It might be possible to extract these files and produce massive amounts of biosamples, but this information is not currently directly available on the website for the practical reason that having landing pages for each micro-experiment is not useful for the users of this data.

-Because of this, we chose to lump all the biosamples together into one "biosample" referring to the whole experiment, this allows us to annotate that biosample with the assay used to perform the experiment and associate that biosample with the subjects of the experiment (cell line, small molecules, etc..) that were studied.
+Because of this, LINCS lumps all the biosamples together into one "biosample" referring to the whole experiment, this allows annotating that biosample with the assay used to perform the experiment and associate that biosample with the subjects of the experiment (cell line, small molecules, etc..) that were studied.
 This closely matches how the LINCS portal serves this data and fits in the C2M2.

 ```python
 #